-But it’s important to note that even if you look after your mitochondria through a healthy diet and exercise, they still decline naturally as you age.
-That is why, along with embracing a healthy lifestyle, taking an antioxidant supplement that boosts your mitochondrial performance and does not interfere with free radical signaling, is the very best strategy to help you maintain energy levels, protect your cells and support optimal well-being.
+But it’s important to note that even if you look after your mitochondria through a healthy diet and regular exercise, they still decline naturally as you age.
+That is why, along with embracing a healthy lifestyle, taking an antioxidant supplement that boosts your mitochondrial performance and does not interfere with free radical signalling, is the very best strategy to help you maintain energy levels, protect your cells and support optimal well-being.

 The world is waking up to the importance of the mighty mitochondria; there is growing awareness of how critical they are for life - therefore, we need to look after them as much as possible.

-MitoQ® is one of the most-studied mitochondrial-targeted antioxidants.
+MitoQ® is one of the most-studied mitochondrial-targeted COQ10 antioxidants.
 Research has shown that after oral administration, MitoQ® rapidly accumulates in mitochondria-rich tissue such as the heart, brain, skeletal muscle, liver and kidney, helping to guard against oxidative stress and maintain healthy function and performance.

 Free radical introduction.
 EX.RX.net. http://www.exrx.net/Nutrition/Antioxidants/Introduction.html